iris-i/iris-i/README.md

 ## What I Do

-- Build thoughtful, performant interfaces with React, Next.js, Drupal, and modern frontend tooling
+- Build thoughtful, accessible, and performant interfaces with React, Next.js, Drupal, and modern frontend tooling
 - Lead teams with a focus on mentorship, technical vision, and clear communication
 - Champion accessibility standards like WCAG and ARIA for truly inclusive products
 - Guide long-term roadmap planning and support developer growth